Walking is touted as good for our health, our emotional well-being and our social connections. I want to give you 5 more reasons.

 In the USA, you may have to look around to find lodge-to-lodge hikes, but they do exist.
 Many developing countries offer trekking trips with pack animals.
 A walking vacation will give you a re-boot.

-My new book, Walking Gone Wild, takes you on a journey to a walking lifestyle.
+My book, Walking Gone Wild, takes you on a journey to a walking lifestyle.
 The book is full of stories of women 50-plus who have been able to reinvigorate their life through walking.